vmware/photon/README.md

 For download instructions and links to Photon OS binaries, go to the [Download Guide](https://github.com/vmware/photon/wiki/Downloading-Photon-OS).

-*Photon OS 3.0 Beta is here!*
+*Photon OS 3.0 GA is here!*
 --------------------------
-Photon OS 3.0 Beta introduces new devices support including ARM64 (Raspberry Pi 3), installer improvements and up-to-date OSS packages including linux kernel, systemd and glibc.
+Photon OS 3.0 GA introduces new devices support including ARM64 (Raspberry Pi 3), installer improvements and up-to-date OSS packages including linux kernel, systemd and glibc.

 For an overview of changes, see [What's New in Photon OS 3.0](https://github.com/vmware/photon/wiki/What-is-New-in-Photon-OS-3.0).